nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 ![Jump list iOS](https://github.com/Depechie/XamarinAlliance/blob/master/Challenge%206/images/xa_screenshot2.png)

-The first requirement, creating a list of lists, can be done in 2 different ways… Or your data service already provides a correct grouped stream, or you'll need to manipulate the given data into a correct format.
+The first requirement, creating a list of lists, can be done in 2 different ways.
+Either your data service already provides a correct grouped stream, or you'll need to manipulate the given data into a correct format.

-In our case, the current data service gives a list of characters with a list of movie appearances within.
-But for our challenge we want to group our characters per movie, so the lists need to be in the other order.
+In this case, the current data service gives a list of characters with a list of movie appearances.
+But for our challenge we want to group our characters per movie, so the lists need to be in a different order.

 To help out with reformatting the data, we have a small helper class that makes everything super easy to use and set up.
 ```csharp